Tell Michigan Lawmakers to Support Shutting Down Line 5

 Dear [enter name of your state senator or representative],

-I am writing as your constituent to seek your support for shutting down Enbridge’s decaying Line 5 oil pipelines in the Mackinac Straits and opposing a pipeline tunnel to replace it.
+I am writing as your constituent to seek your support for shutting down Enbridge’s decaying Line 5 oil pipelines in the Mackinac Straits and your opposition to the rush to make the Mackinac Bridge Authority the owner for at least 99 years of a private oil tunnel to replace it.

 This is an urgent matter.
 Gov. Snyder’s proposal to spend seven years or more tunneling an oil pipeline under the Straits will not solve Line 5’s immediate threat to the Great Lakes, our drinking water, and the Pure Michigan economy.
 A tunnel also would do nothing to address the risk posed by the pipeline’s more than 400 stream and river crossings in the Upper and Lower Peninsulas.

 We have much to lose.
 A Line 5 oil spill in the Mackinac Straits could deliver a $6 billion blow to Michigan’s economy from damage to tourism, natural resources, coastal property values, commercial fishing, and municipal water systems, according to a recent study by a Michigan State University economist commissioned by FLOW (For Love of Water) in Traverse City.

 This risk is real.
 On April 1, an anchor slammed into Line 5 in the Mackinac Straits and dented and gouged the twin oil pipelines, while also severing two submerged electric cables and spilling their toxic dielectric fluid into the water.
 It was at least the second significant strike of Line 5 in the Straits, according to Enbridge’s inspection data.
 Will the next blow rupture the 65-year-old steel pipelines and dump some of their daily haul of 23 million gallons of oil and natural gas liquids into the heart of the Great Lakes?